Optimized Layerwise Approximation for Efficient Private Inference on Fully Homomorphic Encryption: Layerwise Degree Optimization Problem

 We aim to adjust the approximate polynomials for each layer by reflecting how the degree of activation approximation in each layer affects the accuracy of the neural network.
 In this section, we characterize these effects and formulate an optimization problem with mathematical modeling.
 Our optimization problem is constructed by three steps: (i) weighted least squares approximation considering the distributions of each layer, (ii) estimation of the impact of each approximation on the loss function with the variance of the loss, and (iii) formulation of an optimization problem for the relationship between average loss variance and inference runtime.

-\subsection{General distribution-aware approximation}
+\subsection{General Distribution-Aware Approximation}

-Unlike the prior PTA approaches which involves the minimax approximation (considering $\ell_\infty$-norm), we are going to use the weighted least sqaures method (considering $\ell_2$-norm) in our OLA method, reflecting the actual input distribution of each activation function.
+Unlike the prior PTA approaches which involve the minimax approximation (considering $\ell_\infty$-norm), OLA method employs the weighted least squares approach (based on the $\ell_2$-norm), which better reflects the actual input distribution of each activation function.

-In fact, there is already research named AutoReP \cite{iccv} that approximates the ReLU function to a polynomial of degree two using the weighted least squares method while considering the input distribution in the AAT approach.
-However, AutoReP uses the \emph{fixed} normal distribution $\mathcal{N}(0, 2)$ for \emph{every layer}.
-In our observation, more efficient approximation is possible when we adopt the real input distribution in each layer rather than simply using an oversimplified distribution like $\mathcal{N}(0,2)$ (refer to Table \ref{tab:main_result} for this observation).
+\bl{Recently, AutoReP \cite{iccv} has \bl{replaced} the ReLU function with a degree-two polynomial using the weighted least squares method, taking into account the input distribution within the AAT approach.
 We apply the weighted least squares method in the PTA approach.
-In contrast to the AAT approach, more accurate approximations in PTA may necessitate approximate polynomials with polynomial degrees greater than two.
-Although AutoReP shows the coefficients of the second-order approximate polynomials, we generalize the closed form of the approximate polynomials with polynomial degree $d$ in the following theorem, which will be proved in Appendix \ref{app:weighted}.
+In contrast to the AAT approach, more accurate approximations in PTA may necessitate approximate polynomials with degrees greater than two.
+Although AutoReP shows the coefficients of the second-order approximate polynomials, we generalize the closed form of the approximate polynomials with polynomial degree $d$ in the following theorem.}